Home » Recipes » 30-Minute Meals » Beanie Weenies (Franks and Beans)

 Instructions

 • In a large skillet or Dutch oven, cook the diced bacon over medium heat until crispy, about 5 minutes.
-Remove bacon with a slotted spoon and set aside, leaving the fat in the pan.
+Remove bacon with a slotted spoon and set aside, leaving the fat in the pan.2 slices thick-cut raw bacon.

 • Add the sliced hot dogs to the pan.
-Cook until they are lightly browned, about 5-6 minutes.
+Cook until they are lightly browned, about 5-6 minutes.1 pound hot dogs.

 • Add the pork and beans, brown sugar, dark corn syrup, Dijon mustard, Worcestershire sauce, apple cider vinegar, smoked paprika, garlic powder, onion powder, and pepper to the pan.
-Stir to combine.
+Stir to combine.2 (15-ounce) cans pork and beans,1/3 cup brown sugar,2 tablespoons dark corn syrup,2 tablespoons Dijon mustard,1 tablespoon Worcestershire sauce,1/2 tablespoon apple cider vinegar,1 teaspoon smoked paprika,1/2 teaspoon garlic powder,1/2 teaspoon onion powder,1/4 teaspoon black pepper.

 • Bring the mixture to a simmer and cook for about 10 minutes, stirring occasionally, until the sauce starts to thicken.